redysp/VR-video-website/README.md

 This is a website to show the videos we take.
 A simply usage of material design.
 May add some more things in the future.

+For now I'm transfering all the pages to new framework.
+So maybe the pages looks odd sometimes.